0x20/hackerspace-blueprint/system/board.md

 - If you want to make changes to membership fees, the bar, the space shop,..
 - If you want to make changes to the electricity, and internet.
 - If you want to make changes to the space building that affect fire safety, structural integrity, ..
+- People abusing the space, people in the space, or you.

 ## Who should be in the board?